 The unit garnered overall excellent ratings during 1995, 1997, 2004, 2006, and 2008 Air Education and Training Command Quality Air Force Assessment and Operational Readiness Inspections.
-Additionally, the squadron received an outstanding rating in the instructor qualification and training category during the 1995 inspection and an outstanding rating for the Military Training Flight in 2006 inspection.
+Additionally, the squadron received an outstanding rating in the instructor qualification and training category during the 1995 inspection and an outstanding rating for the Military Training Flight in the 2006 inspection.

 The 97th Training Squadron earned three Air Force Outstanding Unit Awards before its inactivation on Jan 16, 1998.

-The squadron was reactivated to fulfill its current mission on Feb.
+The squadron was reactivated to fulfill its mission on Feb.
 15, 2002.
-The 97 TRS provides quality assurance for the wing's contracted aircrew training program, 24 syllabi, and 21 training devices worth $234 million encompassed in 9 facilities worth $84.7 million.
+The 97 TRS provides quality assurance for the wing's contracted aircrew training program, 24 syllabi, and 21 training devices worth $234 million, encompassed in 9 facilities worth $84.7 million.
 Additionally, they are tasked with standardizing the efforts of 275 assigned instructors and 283 civilian contractors for up to 2100 C-17/KC-135 students annually.